Senate GOP blocks domestic terrorism bill, gun policy debate

 “These laws save lives,” Blumenthal said.

-Toomey told reporters that Manchin-Toomey background check bill — which failed in the aftermath of the 2012 Sandy Hook Elementary School shooting a decade ago — still does not have enough support.
+Toomey told reporters that the Manchin-Toomey background check bill — which failed in the aftermath of the Sandy Hook school shooting a decade ago — still does not have enough support.
 Manchin said he hoped this time would be different.

 “I can’t get my grandchildren out of my mind.
 It could have been them,” Manchin said.